 But hey, EMG studies also show that the incline bench press does isolate the upper chest more, so if you are for whatever reason, afraid that your lower chest will get bigger and your man boobs will stick out if you do dips, then you can always do both dips and incline presses to even things out.
-Better yet, you can get a copy of the Chest Sculpting Blueprint and I’ll show you step by step what to do to get that perfect chest, without having to worry about man boobs or too much lower chest development.
+Better yet, you can watch this video on how to lose man boobs, and I’ll show you what to do to get that perfect chest, without having to worry about man boobs or too much lower chest development.

 Dips are a powerful exercise that target the entire upper body.
 They are arguably the fastest way to build a wide muscular chest, while at the same time making you stronger, increasing your core strength, and helping you to lose chest fat.

 Not only are dips more effective than the bench press at working out the muscles of the chest, they are also safer, work out more muscle groups (effectively the whole upper body) and – by targeting the outer pecs – give your upper body a much wider and more powerful appearance.
-For these reasons it is easily one of the most powerful chest exercises for men.
+For these reasons, dips are easily one of the most powerful chest exercises for men.

 However, guys who have seen this video on how to lose man boobs, have come to realize that dips are only one piece of the puzzle.
 If you are looking to build the perfect chest – whether by losing chest fat, or growing chest muscle, then you need to combine dips with other key exercises and a powerful dietary strategy that’s geared toward muscle growth and fat loss in the chest area.
 You can discover these unusual secrets in the following video: